 I’m a researcher working at the intersection between International Relations and history.
 I’m intrigued by the relationship between expertise, empire, and capitalism in the history of international organisations.
 I currently work as a postdoctoral Research Associate at the Department of Politics and International Relations, University of Oxford, as part of the Changing Global Orders programme at the Oxford Martin School, where I’m an Oxford Martin Fellow.

-I’m a Lecturer in the History of International Relations at Utrecht University, The Netherlands, and a D.Phil. candidate at Balliol College, University of Oxford.
-I have previously worked as Stipendiary Lecturer in International Relations at the University of Oxford.
-I previously obtained an M.Phil. at the University of Oxford (2019) and a B.A. at University College Utrecht (2017).
-I’m also an Associate Member of the Centre for Global Knowledge Studies at the University of Cambridge and was convener of the Seminar in the History of International Politics (SHIP) at the University of Oxford.
+I previously taught as Lecturer in the History of International Relations at Utrecht University, The Netherlands, and as Stipendiary Lecturer in International Relations at Pembroke College, University of Oxford.
+I’m also a D.Phil. candidate (dissertation submitted) at Balliol College, University of Oxford.

+I’m also an Associate Member of the Centre for Global Knowledge Studies at the University of Cambridge and affiliated with the Security History Network at Utrecht University.
+Previously I was the convener of the Seminar in the History of International Politics (SHIP) at the University of Oxford.